The statutory compliances required are minimal. Consequently recurring expenditure are also negligible.

 - Changes in the governing councils/board of trustees need to inform properly and get the consent from MHA.

 - Maintenance of separate bank account exclusively for foreign contributions.

 - Not to mix foreign contributions and local contributions.

-Registrar of Society Compliance:
+Registrar of Society Compliance

-A list of general and governing body members is required to be filed to the Registrar of the Societies every year.
+A list of general and governing body members is required to be filed with the Registrar of the Societies every year.
 In addition to it, annual audited statements should also be filed.
 The requirement of submitting annual reports varies marginally between States to States.
 Therefore, the local law have to be checked.